 The most important part of applying your bleach is to ensure it does not touch the scalp.
 "Try to get about 1/4 inch away from the root because bleach will expand," Carhart explains.
 "If it does, and you see the product seeping out when you close the foil, you will have what's called a bleed mark (more commonly known as a cheetah spot)."
 If bleach touches the scalp or skin, rinse the area immediately.

-Any hard to reach areas, Carhart simply says, "Don't do them."
+Any hard-to-reach areas, Carhart simply says, "Don't do them."

 Apply Your Toner

-The toner's job is to neutralize the intense yellow shade that appears from bleaching and make it look more natural.
+Toner's job is to neutralize the intense yellow shade that appears from bleaching and make it look more natural.
 This is the secret sauce that eliminates brassiness and other unwanted tones to help you reach your desired outcome.

 When it comes to your toner, "keep it simple," says Carhart.
 "Ideally I would try and take the foils out at a place where you don’t need a toner.
 If your hair is blonde, this is much easier.
 You wait until the highlights are a pretty color and then you take the foils off.
 If you’re a brunette, you need to pay closer attention."

 The potential of leaving the bleach on too long could also create a problem for your toning approach.
-"If you open the foil and the hair looks kinda red/orange, you’re too late," Carhart warns us.
+"If you open the foil and the hair looks kinda red/orange, you’re too early," Carhart warns us.
 The color you want to see before you remove the foils to rinse is yellow.
 After the bleach has been thoroughly rinsed out, you'll apply your toner.

 Follow Up With a Deep Conditioning Treatment